BarristerEducation Law, Childcare, Litigation email@example.com+44(0)29 2070 6444 or (+44)(0) 20 8891 4488 Extension: 336Cardiff and London

 - Written submissions for a complex care trial

-Matthew is a member of the Attorney General’s Civil Counsel Panel (Junior Juniors Scheme) enabling him to undertake work on behalf of the Government Legal Department.
+Matthew is a member of the Attorney General’s Civil Counsel Panel (Junior Juniors Scheme) and is regularly instructed to prepare Summary Grounds of Resistance in judicial review proceedings on behalf of the Government Legal Department.

-During pupillage Matthew spent some time on secondment to a prestigious family chambers in London to work alongside a leading childcare silk and assisted him prepare all aspects of a 5 day care trial as well as a hearing before an internal university panel.
+During pupillage Matthew spent time on secondment to a prestigious family law chambers in London to work alongside a leading childcare silk and assisted him prepare all aspects of a 5 day care trial, as well as a hearing before an internal university panel.

 Prior to his pupillage Matthew spent 2 years working for a specialist education law firm in central London and 1 year for a boutique firm advising the public sector on various public law matters.
-Matthew also spent 6 months working as a legal assistant to the Head of Chambers at a top tier commercial chambers in Mauritius.
+Matthew also spent 6 months working as a legal assistant to Urmilla Boolell SC at a top tier commercial chambers in Mauritius.

-Alongside practise, Matthew is a contributing editor to Clarke Hall and Morrison on Children, the leading practitioner text on chid law, as well as a regular contributor to Lexis PSL, providing updates on the law to the legal profession.
-Matthew has also been published in The Times Higher Education, the Education Law Monitor and the Solicitors Journal.
+Alongside practise, Matthew is a contributing editor to Clarke Hall and Morrison on Children, the leading practitioner text on child law, as well as a regular contributor to Lexis PSL, providing updates on the law to the legal profession.
+Matthew is currently writing content for the forthcoming, inaugural edition of the new Education Law Handbook and, has previously been published in The Times Higher Education, the Education Law Monitor and the Solicitors Journal.